xychcz/S3Fit/README.md

 matplotlib = 3.9.1
 ```

+## Future updating
+- Add ISM dust and synchrotron models.
+- Add iron pseudo continuum templates and Balmer continuum of type-1 AGN.
+- Test support for absorption lines.

 ## Citation
-If you would like to use this code, please cite the paper [Chen et al. (2025)][1], in which a pure-spectral-fit mode of this code is utilized.
+If you would like to use this code, please cite the paper [Chen et al. (2025)][1], in which a pure-spectral-fit mode of this code is firstly utilized.
 Please find details of the configuration of star formation history and kinematic parameters of emission lines in the paper.

 ## Reference
 The code uses the Single Stellar Population (SSP) library [PopSTAR][2] ([paper][3]).